 When you’re putting off a task for long, the longer you wait, difficult it gets to complete it.
 If you’re procrastinating because you don’t have time, you don’t feel like doing it, or you find it boring, there’s not much that can be done except motivating yourself.
 However, if the reason is that you feel anxious doing it, or afraid of a failure, then procrastinating would only make it worse.

 Tip: To help you take care of the anxiety you may take help of things like listening to music, jogging, etc. to lighten your stress.

 You’re taking life too seriously

-Tip: Add humour to your routine life.
-Watch comedy shows, hang out with friends with good sense of humour.
-Spending time with children can also help a lot as children are pure minded and rich on humour both intentionally and unintentionally.
+Tip: Add humor to your routine life.
+Watch comedy shows, hang out with friends with good sense of humor.
+Spending time with children can also help a lot as children are pure minded and rich on humor both intentionally and unintentionally.